AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Notes/Campaign Outline.md

 ## Act 5: The Netherdeep (Chapter 6 & 7)

-- The characters enter the Netherdeep and encounter a corrupted Alyxian
+- The characters enter the Netherdeep and obtain at least 3 Fragments of Suffering

 ### Faction Missions